uhub/awesome-matlab/README.md

 * [pramttl/optika](https://github.com/pramttl/optika) - Optika was an image-processing and problem solving event organized at our techfest.
 This repository contains matlab code, which used to interpret the arena, and determine the shortest paths to the destination avoiding some unsafe points.
 So the key role was played by shortest path algorithms.
 We made use of our own variant of the A* algorithm, or the LEE's algorithm.
 * [nbara/EI-EEGtools](https://github.com/nbara/EI-EEGtools) - A set of Matlab functions for the BioSemi EEG system at the EI
 * [markveillette/stbl](https://github.com/markveillette/stbl) - MATLAB library for working with alpha stable distributions
-* [jrajeev/logo_detection_and_replacement](https://github.com/jrajeev/logo_detection_and_replacement) - Logo Detection and Replacement - Academic Project for Computer Vision course (CIS 581) at UPenn.
-Logo Detection is done using HOG features defined and implemented using MATLAB.
 * [joseph-fourier/cuda-matrix-multiply-mex](https://github.com/joseph-fourier/cuda-matrix-multiply-mex) - A mex function to perform matrix multiplication on an nvidia gpu with a potentially huge improvement in performance depending on hardware available.
 Matlab's parallel computing toolbox is not required.
 * [joramvd/preprocessing](https://github.com/joramvd/preprocessing) - Preprocessing EEG data: Matlab code pipeline and pdf manual
 * [jonovotny/BasinVis](https://github.com/jonovotny/BasinVis) - A Matlab application for stratigraphic and subsidence modelling of sedimentary basins based on well data.
 * [haniesedghi/REASON2](https://github.com/haniesedghi/REASON2) - Matlab codes for REASON2, paper can be found at http://arxiv.org/abs/1402.5131
 * [gustavdelius/extinction](https://github.com/gustavdelius/extinction) - Matlab code to reproduce results from the paper "Predation eﬀects on mean time to extinction under demographic stochasticity"
-* [EliasKokkinis/audio-source-separation](https://github.com/EliasKokkinis/audio-source-separation) - This repository contains MATLAB scripts that implement some of the methods discussed in the ECESCON 8 workshop on Audio Source Separation
 * [brijGit/SPEAKER-RECOGNITION-USING-MFCC-AND-TDA](https://github.com/brijGit/SPEAKER-RECOGNITION-USING-MFCC-AND-TDA) - In This Project we  propose to build a simple yet complete and representative automatic speaker recognition system, as applied to a voice based biometric system i.e. a voice based access control system.
 To achieve this, we have first made a comparative study of the MFCC approach with the Time domain approach for recognition by simulating both these techniques using MATLAB and analyzing the consistency of recognition using both the techniques.
 * [bollig/rbffd_prototypes](https://github.com/bollig/rbffd_prototypes) - Prototypes Written in Matlab and Mathematica for the RBFFD_GPU Project
 * [baccuslab/spike-sorting](https://github.com/baccuslab/spike-sorting) - The repository for taking raw HDF5 multielectrode array recordings and identifying spikes through clustering.
 Should work on MATLAB versions >=2014a